- (812) 855-6594

-At Indiana University, since 2015 Meyer has taught sports law and public policy, consults on matters impacting student-athletes, and lectures on Title IX, amateurism, and other ethical issues in sports.
+At Indiana University, since 2015 Meyer has taught sports law and public policy, consults on matters impacting college athletes, and lectures on Title IX, amateurism, and ethical issues in sports.
 Meyer advocates the power of sport to bring about social change.
 Her focus is on achieving gender equality, diversity, inclusion, safety, and integrity in sports through education, activism, and litigation.

-Meyer is active on a variety of non-profit boards seeking gender equity and fairness in sports, including the National Women's Law Center and the Women's Sports Foundation.
-Meyer is a member of the Sports Lawyers Association and numerous antitrust and sports committees at the city, state, and federal levels.
+Meyer has been active on a variety of non-profit boards seeking gender equity and fairness in sports, including the Sports Lawyers Association, National Women's Law Center and the Women's Sports Foundation.
+Meyer is a member of numerous antitrust and sports committees at the city, state, and federal levels.
 She also serves on sports advocacy committees for several non-profit organizations.
 She has been named multiple times a New York Super Lawyer in the categories of Antitrust and Top Women Lawyers and received the Distinguished Alumni Award from O'Neill in 2014.